 Why Bones for Life?

 We are living in a culture that encourages extreme activities, stretching, holding postures not relevant to our natural vocabulary and ignoring the obvious vitality of our fundamental movement patterns that serve our quality of life.
-Can you imagine strength that comes from engaging your mind and moving in a manner that is pleasurable?
-Do you realize you can improve the strength of your bones, find better alignment, posture, balance, and reduce your stress levels through the process of discovering gentle movements that include just the right amount of pressure for you?
-Strengthening bones is rarely studied in our society in terms of movement.
+Can you imagine strength that comes from paying attention?
+Do you realize you can improve upir overall strength, encourage bone health, find better alignment, posture, balance, and reduce your stress levels through the process of discovering gentle movements that include just the right amount of pressure for you?
+Building strength, or strengthening our bones is rarely studied in our society in terms of movement.

 This program approaches the problems of osteoporosis and other maladies in terms of functional failure.
 Whether there is a lack of moving, little dynamic impact when moving, overexertion in an unnatural style of moving, improper use of the sphincter system – each ignores the quality of optimal coordination and relationship which challenges us to be at their best.
 Our bones respond.
 And the good news is, what's good for our overall physical and mental health is good for our bones.

 Studies have shown you can actually lose bone mass with some types of prolonged exercise.
 In Japanese studies, bone density increased in mice who jumped 40 times a week.
 Many people have too many issues around ankles, knees, hips or backs to ever jump in safety and those who can jump, if it is too jarring and alignment is not considered any benefits can be negated.
 Fortunately, there is a way that benefits can be achieved more subtly.

 The Bones for Life program uses the Feldenkrais tools of awareness and focused attention to bring beneficial, long-term change.
 Developed by Ruthy Alon, Ph.D. the program uses mindful exploration, rhythm, gentle pressure, and vibration to stimulate bone health and promote strength through organization and alignment.